 The role and responsibilities, composition, structure and membership requirements of the PCNRC are documented in the People, Culture, Nomination and Remuneration Committee Charter which is available on Atomo's website at: https://atomodiagnostics.com/governance/.
 The Committee Charter provides that the Committee should comprise at least three members, all of whom are Non-Executive Directors and a majority of whom are independent Directors and the Chair of the Committee should be an independent Director who is not Chair of the Board.
-All of the current members of the PCNRC have been assessed by the Board as being independent Non-Executive Directors and the Chair of the Board.
+All of the current members of the PCNRC have been assessed by the Board as being independent Non-Executive Directors and the Chair of the Committee is not Chair of the Board.